The BEST Garlic Bread You’ll Ever Have!

 Making garlic bread at home isn’t hard.

 But making amazing garlic bread that is downright perfect, takes a little bit of trial and error!
+Trust me, there aren’t going to be any leftovers with this one!

 Luckily for you (and definitely for me) I’ve gone ahead and done all the testing and retesting for us and came up with the absolute best garlic bread recipe!
 It was hard work, but someone had to take one for the team 😉

-It all started on my birthday.
-We had gone out to a super popular Italian restaurant in town.
-And the first thing that I ordered on the menu was, of course, the truffled garlic bread.
 Holy cannoli!
 It was the perfect toasty bread.
 Golden brown and exploding with flavor, sprinkled with parmesan cheese, garlic, and fresh parsley.
 Their version also came with a scoop of creamy ricotta and tons of shaved Grana Padano on top.
 Ricotta and garlic bread are amazing for a special occasion.
-My homemade version is inspired by that but when I want garlic bread on a weeknight to serve alongside my bowl of pasta or homemade soups, I want a straight-up crispy baguette rubbed down with parsley garlic butter and served alongside a boatful of marinara sauce!
+And you know that carbohydrates don’t count on your birthday and all!

 If calories weren’t a thing, I would honestly eat garlic bread every single day of my life.